 Situational interview questions

-These are similar to behavioral questions, but with situational interview questions there is a hypothetical component.
+These are similar to behavioural questions, but with situational interview questions there is a hypothetical component.

 - An employee is angry because payroll made a withholding error.
 What are your next steps?